jim-schwoebel/sound_event_detection/README.md

 ## How to use machine learning models for visualization

-We can use a third-party library (MIT licensed) to visualize annotated files.
+We can use a third-party library called [sed_vis](https://github.com/TUT-ARG/sed_vis) (MIT licensed) to visualize annotated files.
+I've created a modification script that uses argv[] to pass through the .CSV file label and the audio file so that it works in this interface.

+- output visualizations

 To visualize the files, all you need to do is run argv[].

 ## Datasets generated with script